hun-nemethpeter/cpp-reflector-mini/Proposal.md

 Where the magic happens?
 ------------------------

-1. From `User` to `ClassDecl`
+1. Getting compiler generated AST node
+  * AST node is a wrapped version of the internal one where the interface is standardized
   * Compiler sees that `$OperatorEqGenerator` is a defined generator with a driver where driver expect one parameter
   * Compiler generates an AST node struct for `User` with base type `decl`.
-Compiler can use its internal AST with a standandardized wrapper.
   * Compiler tries to cast `decl` to `ClassDecl`.
 If it failed compiler tells that driver expects `ClassDecl`.
 2. Inject generated tokens
   * `meta::id_name` can be constructed from string